josdem/hugo/content/techtalk/java/executors.md

 ExecutorService executor = Executors.newFixedThreadPool(3);
 ```

-Previous code we are creating a thread-pool with 3 threads.
-You should stop executors, otherwise they keep listening for new tasks, the preferred way to do it is following:
+In previous code we are creating a thread-pool with 3 threads.
+You should stop executors, otherwise they keep listening for new tasks, the preferred way to do it is following this recipe:

 ```java
 executor.shutdown();
 executor.awaitTermination(MAX_PERIOD_TIME, TimeUnit.SECONDS);
 ```

-Executor shuts down softly by waiting a certain amount of time for termination of currently running tasks.
-After a maximum of MAX_PERIOD_TIME seconds the executor finally shuts down by interrupting all running tasks.
-Here is the most simpliest executor service example:
+Executor shuts down softly by waiting a certain amount of time for termination in current running tasks.
+After `MAX_PERIOD_TIME` seconds executor finally shuts down by interrupting all tasks running.
+Here is the most simpliest executor example:

 ```java